The SUN Bucks program is back for 2026!

 Households can apply for SUN Bucks if their children attend an NSLP or CEP school.
 To check if your child’s school was an NSLP or CEP school for the most recent school year, visit the SUN Bucks School Search Tool.

 Student eligibility is determined by household size and income.
 Households that meet the income guidelines laid out in this table are eligible for free or reduced-price school meals.
 Students in households eligible for Food and Nutrition Services (FNS) or Work First (TANF) are automatically eligible for free meals.
+Contact your child's school for more information and to apply.

 Eligibility will be decided for each child separately.
 All students who are eligible will get the same amount in a one-time lump sum payment of $120 per child for the summer, even if they become eligible later in the summer.
 For children who submit an application for SUN Bucks, North Carolina may reach out if additional information is needed to determine eligibility.